VirusTotal/yara/docs/modules/hash.rst

 .. c:function:: sha256(offset, size)

-    Returns the SHA256 hash for *size* bytes starting at *offset*.
+    Returns the SHA256 hash for the *size* bytes starting at *offset*.
 When scanning a running process the *offset* argument should be a virtual address within the process address space.
 The returned string is always in lowercase.

 .. c:function:: sha256(string)

     Returns the SHA256 hash for the given string.

+.. c:function:: checksum32(offset, size)

+    Returns a 32-bits checksum for the *size* bytes starting at *offset*.
+The checksum is just the sum of all the bytes (unsigned).

+.. c:function:: checksum32(string)

+    Returns a 32-bits checksum for the given string.
+The checksum is just the sum of all the bytes in the string (unsigned).